Women's health: Contraception

 The ability to determine if and when to become pregnant, is vital to a woman's autonomy and well-being, and contraception can protect girls and young women from the risks of early pregnancy and older women from the increased risks of unintended pregnancy.
 Adequate access to contraception can limit multiple pregnancies, reduce the need for potentially unsafe abortion and reduce maternal and infant mortality and morbidity.
 Some barrier forms of contraception such as condoms, also reduce the risk of STIs and HIV infection.
 Access to contraception allows women to make informed choices about their reproductive and sexual health, increases empowerment, and enhances choices in education, careers and participation in public life.
 At the societal level, access to contraception is a key factor in controlling population growth, with resultant impact on the economy, the environment and regional development.
 Consequently, the United Nations considers access to contraception a human right that is central to gender equality and women's empowerment that saves lives and reduces poverty, and birth control has been considered amongst the 10 great public health achievements of the 20th century.

 To optimise women's control over pregnancy, it is essential that culturally appropriate contraceptive advice and means are widely, easily, and affordably available to anyone that is sexually active, including adolescents.
-In many parts of the world access to contraception and family planning services is very difficult or non existent and even in developed counties cultural and religious traditions can create barriers to access.
+In many parts of the world access to contraception and family planning services is very difficult or non existent and even in developed countries cultural and religious traditions can create barriers to access.
 Reported usage of adequate contraception by women has risen only slightly between 1990 and 2014, with considerable regional variability.
 Although global usage is around 55%, it may be as low as 25% in Africa.
 Research shows that women in the Middle East and North Africa use contraception at low rates.
 Only 14% of women who completed a survey in Jordan said they used condoms with their spouses.
 Worldwide 222 million women have no or limited access to contraception.
 Some caution is needed in interpreting available data, since contraceptive prevalence is often defined as "the percentage of women currently using any method of contraception among all women of reproductive age (i.e., those aged 15 to 49 years, unless otherwise stated) who are married or in a union.
 The "in-union" group includes women living with their partner in the same household and who are not married according to the marriage laws or customs of a country."
 This definition is more suited to the more restrictive concept of family planning, but omits the contraceptive needs of all other women and girls who are or are likely to be sexually active, are at risk of pregnancy and are not married or "in-union".